 The District's investment policy does not require investments to hold certain credit ratings issued by nationally recognized statistical rating organizations.
-As of September 30, 2022, all of the District's investments were rated "AAAm" by Standard and Poor's.
+As of September 30, 2023, S&P Global Ratings rated Texas CLASS, LOGIC and Fidelity "AAAm".
+Fitch Ratings rated Texas Range "AAAmmf".
+The District's investments in commercial paper all carry a rating of A-1 or P-1 by S&P or Moodys.